-Real Estate capital gains are taxed by the law on capital gains tax on real estate transfers (Llei de l'impost sobre les plusvàlues en les transmissions patrimonials immobiliàries del 14 de desembre del 2006 - IPTPI).
-The applicable IPTPI tax rate depends on the seller's period of ownership (15% on capital gains if the sale of the real estate property is during the first year, and 0% if the sale of the real estate property is ten years or more after the year of acquisition).
+Real Estate capital gains are taxed by "Llei de l'impost sobre les plusvàlues en les transmissions patrimonials immobiliàries del 14 de desembre del 2006" (IPTPI).
+The applicable IPTPI tax rate depends on the seller's period of ownership (15% on capital gains if the sale of the real estate property is during the first year and 0% if the sale of the real estate property is ten years or more after the year of acquisition).

-Under the IPTPI, the buyer must apply a withholding of 5% of the sale price and advance this payment to the Andorran government if the seller is a non-resident.
-If the withholding tax is lower than the effective taxation regarding the IPTPI, the seller could request the Andorran government to undo the difference and the Andorran tax authorities would then refund this amount, within six months of the request date.
+Under the IPTPI law, the buyer must apply a withholding of 5% of the sale price and advance this payment to the Andorran government if the seller is a non-resident.
+Then, if the withholding tax is lower than the effective taxation regarding the IPTPI law, the seller could request the Andorran government to undo the difference, and the Andorran tax authorities would then refund this amount within six months of the requested date.

-Under the Non-Resident Income Tax Law (Llei 94/2010, del 29 de desembre, de l'impost sobre la renda dels no-residents fiscals - IRNR), there is a 10% withholding for rental income obtained by foreign investors derived from real estate located within the Andorran territory.
-In order to determine the rental income tax base, the IRNR allows the deduction of 20% of the gross income, so the withholding tax will be applicable on 80% of the gross income.
+Regarding Non-Resident Income Tax ("Llei 94/2010, del 29 de desembre, de l'impost sobre la renda dels no-residents fiscals" - IRNR), there is a 10% withholding for rental income obtained by foreign investors derived from real estate located within Andorran territory.
+In order to determine the rental income tax base, the IRNR law allows the deduction of 20% of the gross income.
+Consequently, the withholding tax will be applicable to 80% of the gross income.